 - 3. Category 1 Administrative Transfers are mandatory transfers within or between sites to correct serious occupancy standard problems (over or under CMHA's standards) as described below.
 Residents will receive three transfer offers.
 Refusal of all three transfer offers, without good cause, may result in the removal of the household from the transfer list for voluntary transfers, or lease termination in the case of a mandatory transfer.
-The Category 1 Administrative transfers will take priority over new admissions. - Category 2 Administrative Transfers to correct occupancy standards will only be made if the family size is so small that it includes fewer persons than the number of bedrooms, or so large that the household members over age 3 would equal more than two persons per bedroom.
-These transfers are mandatory. - 5.
-If a family's size is between the smallest and largest size permissible for the unit, the family may request a transfer, but it shall be considered a Category 3 transfer. - 4.
-Category 3 Administrative Transfers are transfers within sites or between sites to correct and avoid concentration of the most economically and socially deprived families or to correct occupancy standards (voluntary if the family is between the minimum and maximum occupancy standard but the family requests a transfer, e.g. to permit older children of the opposite sex to have separate bedrooms).
-Residents will receive three transfer offers.
-Refusal of all three transfer offers, without good cause, may result in the removal of the household from the transfer list for voluntary transfers, or lease termination in the case of a mandatory transfer.
+The Category 1 Administrative transfers will take priority over new admissions. - 4.
+Category 2 Administrative Transfers to correct occupancy standards will only be made if the family size is so small that it includes fewer persons than the number of bedrooms, or so large that the household members over age

-15 Following consultation with Housing Opportunity Made Equal that such a transfer is appropriate.
-16 Following consultation with and upon recommendation of the local prosecutor that such a transfer is appropriate and recommended.
+17 Following consultation with and upon recommendation of the local prosecutor that such a transfer is appropriate and recommended.